- Academic Year Definition

 Students whose financial aid results in a credit balance will receive a refund within 14 days of the credit balance occurring unless the credit balance occurred before the term began, in which case, the refund will be issued within 14 days of the start of the term.

-Should a credit balance occur as the result of an overpayment for a non-financial aid student, the excess will be refunded to the payer within 30 days.
+Should a credit balance occur as the result of an overpayment for a non-financial aid student, after withdrawal, the excess will be refunded to the payer within 30 days.

-Uncashed and unclaimed refund checks will be credited back to the student’s account and the funds returned to the program from which they came.
+Uncashed and unclaimed refund checks will be credited back to the student’s account and the funds returned to the program from which they came within 240 days.

 Federal Student Financial Aid Penalties for Drug Law Violations